 Brand sums it up when he writes, “I look to drugs and booze to fill a hole in me.”

-In interviews he’s given on the topic of addiction, Brand acknowledges the hole is old and goes well back into his childhood.
-He opens his Guardian article by saying that a recent failed relationship sent him into a tailspin of emotional and psychological pain that triggered his old heroin craving.
+In interviews he’s given on the topic of addiction, Brand acknowledges the hole is old.
+It goes well back into his childhood.
+He opens his Guardian article by talking about a failed relationship.
+It sent him into a tailspin of emotional and psychological pain that triggered his old heroin craving.
 The hole is his lack of connection.

 We all want and need connection.
-We do best when we have contact, cuddling, kissing, and all the things that stimulate the release of oxytocin.
-When we don’t have it, we seek to fill the hole created by the lack of this powerful hormone.
+We do best when we have contact, cuddling and kissing.
+All the things that stimulate the release of oxytocin.
+When we don’t have it, we seek to fill the hole.
 Some of us turn to painkillers – to kill the pain of lack of connection and then end up in a spiral of addiction.

-I’m encouraged to make such a hypothesis based on the work of J. González, et al, who published the 2006 article “Reading Cinnamon Activates Olfactory Brain Regions” in NeuroImage.
-These neuroscientists measured the brain activity of subjects silently reading both odor-related words and neutral language items.
+I’m encouraged to make such a hypothesis based on the work of J. González, et al. These neuroscientists published the 2006 article “Reading Cinnamon Activates Olfactory Brain Regions” in NeuroImage.
+They measured the brain activity of subjects silently reading both odor-related words and neutral language items.
 They discovered that simply reading odor-related words like garlic, cinnamon, and jasmine caused increased blood flow in the part of the brain devoted to smell.

-So, it stands to reason that reading a romance and vicariously experiencing the feeling of falling in love would stimulate the brain regions and hormonal benefits of all the physical, emotional, and psychological connections love creates.
+So, my reasoning is this.
+Reading a romance produces the vicarious experience of falling in love.
+Thus it should stimulate the brain regions and hormonal benefits of all the connections love creates.
+Physical, emotional and psychological.